-Date of receipt by President or Designee: The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the President dated in this grievance of: NAME: The following statement of issue(s) before the Arbitrator is proposed: This notice was filed with the President's or designee's Office onby (check one): mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify) Signature of UFF President or designee I hereby authorize UFF to proceed to arbitration with my grievance.
+Date of receipt by President or Designee:

+The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the President dated and received by the UFF on in this grievance of:

+The following statement of issue(s) before the Arbitrator is proposed:

+This notice was filed with the President's or designee's Office on by (check one): mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify) .

+Signature of UFF President or designee

+I hereby authorize UFF to proceed to arbitration with my grievance.
 I also authorize UFF and the University to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator.

 Signature of Grievant